-SEMINAR-II Instruction: Instruction: 2 Hours/ week Semester End Exam Marks: 0 Subject Reference Code: CS5212 Credits: 1 Sessional Marks: 25 Duration of Semester End Exam: - Duration of Semester End Exam: -
+Instruction: 2 Hours/ week Semester End Exam Marks: 0 Subject Reference Code: PC522CS Credits: 1 Sessional Marks: 25 Duration of Semester End Exam: -

-COURSE OBJECTIVES COURSE OUTCOMES Students should be able to Students will be able to acquire knowledge on latest technologies and on-going research areas in Computer Science and Engineering . improve presentation and communication skills. aware of recent advancements in industry and new research trends collect information through literature survey, analyze and present them acquire knowledge about new hardware and software needs of market acquire technical document writing skills
+COURSE OBJECTIVES COURSE OUTCOMES Students should be able to At the end of the course, Students will be able to Acquire knowledge on latest technologies and on-going research areas in Computer Science and Engineering .
+Improve presentation and communication skills.
+Aware of recent advancements in industry and new research trends Collect information through literature survey, analyze and present them Acquire knowledge about new hardware and software needs of market acquire technical document writing skills